anagarciabautista/DatosMasivos/Evaluation/Readme.md

  <H5 aling="center">

-1.- Agregamos las lbrerias necesarias para trabajar con el algortimo Multilayer Perceptron.
+1.- We add the necessary libraries to work with the Multilayer Perceptron algorithm.

-2.- Del data set Iris.cvs, elaborar la limpieza de datos necesaria por medio de un scrip en scala spark, impportamos las librerias necesarias para la limpieza.
+2.- From the data set Iris.cvs, elaborate the necessary data cleaning by means of a scrip in scala spark, we import the necessary libraries for the cleaning.

-3.- Se cargan los datos del dataser iris.csv en la variable "data"
+3.- The data from the dataser iris.csv is loaded in the variable "data"

-4.- Vemos el esquema para comprobar que todos los valores estan calsificados correctamente en el datset
+4.- We see the scheme to check that all the values ​​are correctly classified in the datset

-5.- Se eliminan los campos null
+5.- null fields are removed

-6.- Se declara un vector que se transforma los datos a la variable "features"
+6.- A vector is declared that transforms the data to the variable "features"

-7.- Se transforman los features usando el dataframe
+7.- The features are transformed using the dataframe

-8.- Se declara un "StringIndexer" que transformada los datos en "species" en datos numericos
+8.- A "StringIndexer" is declared that transforms the data in "species" into numerical data

-9.- Ajustamos las especies indexadas con el vector features
+9.- We adjust the indexed species with the vector features

-10.- Con la variable "splits" hacemos un corte de forma aleatoria
+10.- With the variable "splits" we make a cut randomly

-11.- Se declara la variable "train" la cual tendra el 60% de los datos
+11.- The variable "train" is declared which will have 60% of the data

-12.- Se declara la variable "test" la cual tendra el 40% de los datos
+12.- The variable "test" is declared which will have 40% of the data

-13.- Se establece la configuracion de las capas para el modelo de redes neuronales artificiales
+13.- The configuration of the layers for the artificial neural network model is established.

-14.- Se configura el entrenador del algoritmo Multilayer con sus respectivos parametros
+14.- The Multilayer algorithm trainer is configured with their respective parameters

-15.- Se entrena el modelo con los datos de entrenamiento
+15.- The model is trained with the training data

-16.- Se prueban ya entrenado el modelo
+16.- The model is tested already trained

-17.- Se selecciona la prediccion y la etiqueta que seran guardado en la variable
+17.- Select the prediction and the label that will be stored in the variable

-18.- Se muestran algunos datos
+18.- Some data is shown

-19.- Se ejecuta la estimacion de la precision del modelo
+19.- The estimation of the model precision is executed

-20.-Se imprime el error del modelo</H5>
+20.-The model error is printed</H5>

     import org.apache.spark.ml.classification.MultilayerPerceptronClassifier
     import org.apache.spark.ml.evaluation.MulticlassClassificationEvaluator